rustwasm/rust-webpack-template/template/README.md

 ## What does each file do?

 * `Cargo.toml` contains the standard Rust metadata.
 You put your Rust dependencies in here.
-You must change this file with your details (name, author, description, etc.)
+You must change this file with your details (name, description, version, authors, categories)

 * `package.json` contains the standard npm metadata.
 You put your JavaScript dependencies in here.
-You must change this file with your details (name, author, description, etc.)
+You must change this file with your details (author, name, version)

 * `webpack.config.js` contains the Webpack configuration.
 You shouldn't need to change this, unless you have very special needs.